 If you don’t have the faulty version of the HER2 gene that makes too many copies of itself, your disease is "HER2-negative."
 You'll need different treatments.

 These differ from one medicine to another.
-But they include:
+They can include:

 - Allergic reactions